microsoft/ChakraCore-wiki/NuGet-Packages.md

 _Coming soon!_

-Unfortunately, the **Microsoft.ChakraCore** package does not yet contain the necessary data to make automatic inclusion of the Microsoft.ChakraCore in a project.
+Unfortunately, the **Microsoft.ChakraCore** package does not yet contain the necessary data to be automatically included in a project via NuGet.

 We have plans to enable this as soon as it is viable.